 Query: Hello doctor, During a health check-up, I got to know that I have a renal cyst on my right kidney.
 I did a follow-up ultrasound about a month ago and I found that now I have developed a cyst in my left kidney as well over and above the cyst in the right kidney.
 Which means now I have a cyst in both...
 Read Full »

-Do you have a question on Kidney Cyst or ?Ask a Doctor Online
+Do you have a question on Blood In Urine or Abdominal Pain?Ask a Doctor Online